egorhowell/Simulating-Dark-Matter-Halos/README.md

-# ADcoursework
+# Dark Matter Halos and Solar System

 This is my code for one of the my physics modules in my masters year.

-This code simulated the effects of different Dark Matter Halos on the Solar System.
-Feel to free to browse throught them, this is mainly for me to track my work.
+The projected consisted of using different numerical integrators to model how different Dark Matter Halos effect the Solar System.